quicwg/base-drafts/draft-ietf-quic-recovery.md

 It is expected that keys are discarded after packets encrypted with them would be acknowledged or declared lost.
-However, Initial secrets are discarded as soon as handshake keys are available to both client and server; see Section 4.11.1 of {{QUIC-TLS}}.
+However, Initial secrets are discarded as soon as handshake keys are proven to be available to both client and server;
+see Section 4.11.1 of {{QUIC-TLS}}.

 # Congestion Control {#congestion-control}